Saddamshah/ds-algo-learning/Improve Fundamentals.md

 ### Exercise No 4
 > **Array.diff**
 > Your goal in this problem is to implement a difference function, which subtracts one list from another and returns the result.
 It should remove all values from list a, which are present in list b.
-If a value is present in b, all of its occurrences must be removed from the other
+If a value is present in b, all of its elements must be removed from the other

 ```javascript
 arrayDiff([1,2],[1])         // [2]